-In my first year of writing technical content for software engineers, I reached hundreds of thousands of readers around the world, met some of my role models, and made more money than I would have working a student job on campus.
-I wrote this book to help you use writing to achieve your goals.
+In my first year of writing technical content, I reached hundreds of thousands of readers around the world, met some of my role models, and made thousands of dollars.
+Writing for Software Developers will help you on your way to doing the same.

-The rates I earn from writing tutorials, usually $250 to $500 per article when writing tutorials — and with a few projects, that money adds up.
+I earn $250 to $500 per article when writing tutorials — and with a few projects, that money adds up.
 But money isn't the only reason to write.
-A portfolio of published writing could help you earn a raise, land a new job, or reach new clients or customers for your business.
+A portfolio of published writing can give you a leg up toward earning a raise, landing a new job, or reaching new clients or customers.

-While this book focuses on teaching you how to envision, create, and publish mid-length technical tutorials and articles, the principles and practices developed will help you write anything from a short README to an entire technical book.
+Writing for Software Developers focuses on teaching you how to envision, create, and publish mid-length technical tutorials and articles, but the principles and practices you’ll develop will help you write anything from a short README to an entire technical book.
 And regardless of why you write, this guide aims to provide you with the techniques you will need to reach your goals.

 Courtland Allen is the founder of Indie Hackers, an online community for people working on independent bootstrapped businesses, of which I am proud to count myself as a member.
 Indie Hackers, now owned by Stripe, has been a source of knowledge and inspiration to me throughout the process of writing this book.
 Allen has interviewed over five hundred founders for his site and podcast.